Dear Family,

 "Don't do this, don't say good bye.
 You're going to make me cry."
 (Jenna)

-So instead of goodbye, Sister Alyce Clark is saying "Hello" to beginning a new adventure to add to her little book of life.
+instead of goodbye, Sister Alyce Clark is saying "Hello" to beginning a new adventure to add to her little book of

 "Alyce...
 You're going to blossom like a flower in spring."